 Cornish Mine Images 2.18 – I wonder what in in store for this building.
 In it’s present state it can only be marked for demolition.
 Another loss to Cornish History.

 The rest of the images were taken inside the building, hard hats were worn and no risks were taken.
 Just because there are images here, it does not infer that this area of the Roskear Shaft site is safe to enter.

-Whenever I see steps like this I cannot help but wonder who has walked up them.
+Cornish Mine Images 2.21 – Whenever I see steps like this I cannot help but wonder who has walked up them.
 The history here was palatable and very moving.
-Old electric light switches were still on the walls.
+Also old electric light switches were still on the walls.

 Because of the perilous state of the Roskear Site I must reiterate that the buildings are dangerous and unstable.
-Because of this they should not be entered.
+So they should not be entered.